A Singapore Government Agency Website How to identify

 Schools may also consult their conductor and / or instructor for advice, or approach COMPASS (www.compass.org.sg) if in doubt.

 Under what circumstances do I need to seek written permission from copyright owner(s)?
 What types of copyright permission do I need to obtain?
-Please refer to the table on the Copyright Information page at www.syf.gov.sg/arts-presentation/copyright-information.
+Please refer to the Intellectual Property Checklist (SYF 2025 Arts Presentation Notification Annex A-1) which has been sent to schools on 17 September 2024.

 What should we do if we do not receive a response from the copyright owner of a work?
 Schools are advised to seek copyright permission early.
 Should there be no response from the copyright owner(s), schools should change their selected work(s) to ones for which they have copyright permission.